Need help? We're here!

 Evaluate the wheels, brakes, tires, and suspension for any changes.
 Check tires, air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, springs, spring mounts, shock absorbers, U-bolts, torque rods and air tanks.

-Examine your seals, doors, hinges and bumper to check for anything unusual.
-Also check your lights, reflectors and reflective tape, doors, door seals, door chains, door hooks, hinges, latches, license plate, splash guards and seal or padlock.
+Inspect your seals, doors, hinges, and bumper for any unusual signs.
+Also check your lights, reflectors and reflective tape, doors, door seals, door chains, door hooks, hinges, latches, license plate, splash guards, and seal or padlock.

-Check for unusual items on your wheels, brakes, tires and suspension.
+Inspect your vehicle for unusual items on the wheels, brakes, tires, and suspension.
 Take special care to check your tires for any abrasions, bulges or cuts.
-Be sure to also check the air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, air bags, shock absorbers, springs, spring mounts, U-bolts, torque rods, splash guards and lights.
+Be sure also to check the air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, air bags, shock absorbers, springs, spring mounts, U-bolts, torque rods, splash guards, and lights.

-Again, heck your body panels, lights, reflectors and reflective tape, as well as your airlines, electrical cord, and stickers (height and preventative maintenance).
+Again, check your body panels, lights, reflectors, and reflective tape, as well as your air lines, electrical cord, and stickers (height and preventative maintenance).

-And again, you'll want to check the chain and battery boxes, fuel tanks, exhaust and chassis.
-Evaluate airlines, electrical cords, the cab suspension system, cross members, frame, and drive shaft.
+Additionally, you'll want to inspect the chain and battery boxes, fuel tanks, exhaust system, and chassis.
+Evaluate the airlines, electrical cords, the cab suspension system, cross members, frame, and drive shaft.
+Regular maintenance practices can prevent serious failures during trips.

-Evaluating the latch, hood mirrors and mirror brackets, as well as the hood for any unwanted items.
+Evaluating the latch, hood mirrors, and mirror brackets, as well as the hood for any unwanted items.
+Avoiding costly truck repairs starts with routine checks like this.

-Check your bumper, license plate, windshield and lights.
-Also check your headlights and markers.
+Check your bumper, license plate, windshield, and lights.
+Also, check your headlights and markers.
 Remember to ensure the ID lights are operational and the lens is clean, and not cracked or broken.
+For truckers, ensuring truck roadworthiness requires these consistent inspections.